Skip to main content

 JointJS is fully compatible with TypeScript and you can create your custom shapes using TypeScript classes.
 The following examples are written in JavaScript, but can be used in TypeScript as well.
 We provide TypeScript definitions for all JointJS classes and functions, so you can use them in your projects without any issues.

-• type - the type of the subtype class.
+• [required] type - a string specifying the type of the new shape.

-• defaultInstanceProperties - object that contains properties to be assigned to every constructed instance of the subtype.
-Used for specifying default attributes.
+• [optional] defaultInstanceProperties - an object that contains properties to be assigned to every constructed instance of the shape:

-• prototypeProperties - object that contains properties to be assigned on the subtype prototype.
-Intended for properties intrinsic to the subtype, not usually modified.
-Used for specifying shape markup and for any functionality that is shared by all instances of the subtype (e.g. property validation).
+• [optional] prototypeProperties - an object that contains properties to be assigned on the shape's prototype.
+Intended for properties which are intrinsic to the shape definition itself and not usually changed on individual instances:

-• staticProperties - object that contains properties to be assigned on the subtype constructor.
-Not very common, used mostly for alternative constructor functions.
+• [optional] staticProperties - an object that contains properties to be assigned on the shape's constructor (not very common):

 Let's define a basic custom shape using ES6 classes: